ring0-rootkit/compilation_scripts/README.md

 Added visual feature, now when compilation failed or has completed successfully, message will red or green respectively.
 # run
-Added new script for running compiled programs form './bin' dirrectory.
+Added new script for running compiled programs from './bin' dirrectory.
 Usage:
 ```sh
 run main